sayashraaj/GoogleAssistant_Integration/README.md

 The backend controls the shell from which it is running and thus using the .exec command the shell can be used with any and all commands possible to use in any shell or command line interface (CLI)

-The project uses GCP, node.js, react.js, and shell scripting.
+The project uses **GCP, node.js, react.js, and shell scripting**.
 This covers a wide domain of development and technological stack, thus making this the best solution with the most amount of effort and also maximising the return on effort, offering the best quality tech ideas with a completely working project

 Thanking You
 Sayash Raaj Hiraou